dqops/dqo/docs/getting-started/add-data-source-connection.md

 To Run basic statistics and profiling checks, click on the appropriate buttons on the advisor.

-We will evaluate the results from basic statistics and profiling checks at the next step of the Getting started.
+We will evaluate the results from basic statistics and profiling checks at the next step of the Getting started.  // todo: screen

 ![Running basic statistics and profiling checks](https://dqops.com/docs/images/getting-started/running-basics-statistics-and-profiling-checks.png)

 ### Review scheduling with the Advisor

-To review scheduling for profiling and daily monitoring checks, click on the **Review scheduling** button.
+To review scheduling for profiling and daily monitoring checks, click on the **Review scheduling** button.  // todo: screen

 ![Review scheduling](https://dqops.com/docs/images/getting-started/review-scheduling.png)

 You will be linked to **Data Source** section, **Schedule** tab where you can review scheduling settings for the added connection.

 The scheduling is enabled by default.
-You can turn it off by clicking the notification icon in the upper right corner and then clicking the **Job scheduler** toggle button.
+You can turn it off by clicking the notification icon in the upper right corner and then clicking the **Job scheduler** toggle button.  // todo: screen

 ![Reviewing data source details](https://dqops.com/docs/images/getting-started/reviewing-data-source-section2.png)